-With 22 CILS in the state, Missouri has no un-served areas.
-The DSUs, CILs and SILC prioritized the underserved areas in Missouri as listed below.
-The minimum annual funding level for establishing a new center in an area not currently served by an existing Part C center would be \$150,000.
+With twenty-two CILS in the state, four of which are Part C CILs, all counties are served by a CIL.
+Missouri has no un-served areas.
+The DSE, CILs and SILC prioritized the underserved areas in Missouri as listed below.
+The minimum annual funding level for establishing a new center in an area not currently served by an existing Part C center would be \$570,000.
 This amount would be used for salaries and overhead in providing services in the underserved area.
-Should additional Part C funding become available (beyond the required cost-of-living increase) but less than \$150,000 it would be distributed to the current Part C CILs in MO proportional to the regular Part C award amounts from, RSA.
-If \$150,000 or more becomes available it would be applied to the areas in the order listed to address underserved populations:
+Should additional Part C funding become available (beyond the required cost-of-living increase) but less than \$570,000 it would be distributed to the current Part C CILs in MO proportional to the regular Part C award amounts from ACL.
+If \$570,000 or more becomes available it would be applied to the areas in the order listed to address underserved populations: